 - Make sure your puppy is trained to return to you when you call their name

-- Always take poo bags with you and dispose of your dog's mess safely and cleanly
+- Always take poo bags with you and dispose of your dog's mess safely and cleanly.
+Any public waste bin will do for bagged dog poo

 - Know where you’re allowed to walk with your dog and check that any pitstops are dog-friendly